mtimmerkamp/libsidplayfp-python/doc/libsidplayfp.rst

     ``filename`` specifies a path to a sidtune to load.
 If ``source_buffer`` is given a sidtune is created from that buffer using :py:func:`.read`.
-    If neither is given, an "empty" tune is created on which :py:func:`load` or :py:func:`read` can be called.
+    If neither is given, an error is raised.
+This is in contrast too the underlying C++ library libsidplayfp which allows to create a SidTune instance in an invalid state.

     :param filename: path to sidtune
     :type filename: bytes